Lisa A. Maher

 Beyond my own excavations in Jordan, I conduct micromorphological work for several other archaeological projects in the region and elsewhere, such as at the Natufian site of Wadi Mataha in Jordan, Neolithic sites of Seker al-Aheimar in Syria and Goytepe in Azerbaijan, and the Jomon sites of Goshizawa Matsumori and Sannai Maruyama in Japan.

-Jones, M., L. Maher, T. Richter, D. Macdonald and L. Martin (In review) Human-Environment Interactions through the Epipalaeolithic of Eastern Jordan.
+Jones, M., L. Maher, T. Richter, D. Macdonald and L. Martin (2016) Human-Environment Interactions through the Epipalaeolithic of Eastern Jordan.
 In Correlation is not Enough: Building Better Arguments in the Archaeology of Human-Environment Interactions, D. Contreras (ed.).
-Routledge: New York.
+Routledge: New York, pp. 121-140.